sirfragles/android_loomo_ros_core/README.md

 If all of that worked, you're able to send/receive data from your Loomo using ROS!
 And there is little latency by using the USB connection, as compared to communicating through WiFi.

+### A More Streamlined Alternative to USB Tethering: Using a Router ###
+Networking the Loomo, a Jetson, and an external PC is very cumbersome via USB tethering; you have to tether to obtain an IP address in order to start a ROS master and then bridge the network for an external PC to observe the ROS activity.
+However, this can be streamlined by using a portable USB-powered [router](https://www.amazon.com/dp/B07GBXMBQF/ref=psdc_300189_t3_B071CN3C12) with gigabit ethernet ports.
+This will effectively replace steps 4 & 5 of "After Installing Android App onto Loomo".
+#### New Architecture: ####
+* Jetson (always) connected to router via ethernet cable.
+* Loomo (always) connected to router via ethernet cable.
+Use an [OTG dongle](https://www.amazon.com/AmazonBasics-1000-Gigabit-Ethernet-Adapter/dp/B00M77HMU0/ref=sr_1_3?crid=1OQIL08TYFWXB&dchild=1&keywords=amazon+basics+ethernet+to+usb&qid=1589146438&s=electronics&sprefix=amazon+basics+ethe%2Celectronics%2C177&sr=1-3) + USB-A to USB-C dongle to connect ethernet cable to USB-C port of Loomo.
+  * Have to make sure OTG dongle is compatible with Android, or else it won't work.
+* If you want an external PC to monitor ROS activity, connect to router via WiFi.

+All three devices should now be networked together and they should be able to ping one another.
+The router can also be configured to assign each device a static IP based on its MAC address, so the `ROS_IP` of each device never has to be changed.
+This is also handy if the Network Manager of the Jetson has to be disabled for whatever reason because USB tethering previously depended on the Network Manager to set a static IP.

+#### Specifics for Router on ACL's Loomo ####
+* GL-AR750s Slate Router:
+  * LAN IP: 192.168.42.1 (type in LAN IP in a browser of a device connected to the router to configure router)
+    * User: root
+    * Pass: loomonet
+  * WIFI SSID: GL-AR750S-ado*
+    * Pass: loomonet

 ### General Loomo Tips/Troubleshooting ###
 * To quit an application, tab the side of the head of the Loomo.
 * If Ubuntu PC does not detect Loomo when plugged in via USB, make sure ADB server has started (i.e. run `sudo adb start-server`)